DataIntellectTech/TorQ/docs/Overview.md

     and HTML5.

--   Documentation and Development Tools: Functionality to document the system is built into AquaQ TorQ, and can be accessed directly from every q session.
+-   Documentation and Development Tools: Functionality to document the system is built into Data Intellect TorQ, and can be accessed directly from every q session.
 Developers can extend the documentation as they add new functions.
 Functionality for searching for functions and variables by name and definition is provided, and for ordering